Cache Plugin

 });

-const result = await api.users.getAll();
+const result = await api.getAll();

 console.log(result.data); // User[]

-console.log(result.isStale); // false
+console.log(result.isStale); // boolean

-console.log(result.expiresAt); // Date objectCachingWrapper<T>
+console.log(result.expiresAt); // DateCachingWrapper<T>

-| Property | Type | Description |
+| Member | Type | Description |

 |---|---|---|

-data | T | The actual API response data. |
+data | T | The actual API response data |

-cachedAt | Date | Timestamp of the original network fetch. |
+cachedAt | Date | When the original fetch happened |

-expiresAt | Date | When the entry will be considered stale. |
+expiresAt | Date | When the entry expires |

-isStale | boolean | Helper to check if the current time has passed the TTL. |
+isStale | boolean | Whether the current time has passed the TTL |

-const result = await api.users.getAll();
+const result = await api.getAll();

-// Force a network refresh
+// Force a fresh fetch

 const fresh = await result.refresh();